qiime2/docs/source/tutorials/utilities.rst

 column types that we cast above, along with the rest of the columns and associated data contained in ``sample_metadata.tsv``.

-If you do not wish to save your casted metadata to an output file, you can omit the ``--output-file`` parameter and the results will be output to ``sdtout`` (as shown in the example above).
+If you do not wish to save your cast metadata to an output file, you can omit the ``--output-file`` parameter and the results will be output to ``sdtout`` (as shown in the example above).

-The ``--ignore-extra`` and ``--error-on-missing`` flags are used to handle casted columns not contained within the original metadata file, and columns contained within the metadata file that aren't included in the cast call, respectively.
+The ``--ignore-extra`` and ``--error-on-missing`` flags are used to handle cast columns not contained within the original metadata file, and columns contained within the metadata file that aren't included in the cast call, respectively.
 We can take a look at how these flags can be used below: